Steven Marshall: Premier of South Australia

 Two days after the election, with the result beyond doubt even though counting was still under way, Marshall had himself, deputy leader Vickie Chapman, and Father of the South Australian Parliament Rob Lucas sworn in as an interim three-person government by the Governor of South Australia, Hieu Van Le.
 Marshall became Premier, Chapman Deputy Premier and Attorney-General, and Lucas Treasurer.
 Lucas had previously served as Treasurer in the last Liberal government.
 The full ministry was sworn in on 22 March.
 In addition to serving as Premier, Marshall retained responsibility for portfolio areas of The Arts, Aboriginal Affairs and Reconciliation, Defence and Space Industries, Veterans' Affairs and Multicultural Affairs, although these were no longer named as ministries.

 In late 2018, Arts South Australia was dismantled and its functions transferred to direct oversight by the Department of the Premier and Cabinet.

 On 11 January 2020, Marshall assumed the responsibilities of the Tourism ministry when he relieved David Ridgway of the role in the immediate aftermath of the devastation of key South Australian tourist areas during the 2019–20 bushfires.

 Marshall led his government into the 2022 state election, becoming only the second Liberal Premier since the end of the Playmander to serve a full term and take the party into the next election.
 At that election, the Liberals were heavily defeated on a swing of over six percent.
 Marshall himself was nearly defeated in his own seat of Dunstan, suffering a swing of almost seven percent.
 This left Dunstan as the most marginal seat in the chamber, with Marshall now sitting on a paper-thin majority of 0.5 percent.
 His premiership formally ended on 21 March when the new cabinet led by Peter Malinauskas was sworn in at Government House.
 The day after the election Marshall announced his resignation as party leader, which took effect on 19 April 2022 when the party room elected former Environment Minister David Speirs his successor on 19 April 2022.
+He was succeeded in the 2024 Dunstan state by-election by Labor's Cressida O'Hanlon.

 Other roles

 As of 2017, he was an ambassador for scosa, having previously served on the board for five years.
 He was a board member for Reconciliation SA for some years and has been a White Ribbon ambassador.
 He is the founding chairman of Compost for Soils, a program started in South Australia that has subsequently been implemented nationally.

+In November 2023, Marshall took up a position with the US nonprofit contractor Mitre Corporation.